LukeShortCloud/rootpages/src/packages.rst

 Patches
 ^^^^^^^

 Some applications may require patches to work properly.
-Pathces should be stored in the ``SOURCES`` directories.
+Patches should be stored in the ``SOURCES`` directories.
 At the beginning of the spec file, where the name and version information is defined, patch file names can also be defined.